William Franklin Miller needed money.

 The legacy of the Franklin Syndicate managed to outlive all of its principals.
 In the 1920s there was a young immigrant who had read of Miller’s exploits back when he was a pimply-faced teenager in Italy, and admired the brazen boldness of the Boy Napoleon of Finance.
 He took the age-old scam Miller had refined, and perfected it to the point where the entire scam is now forever associated with his name.

 (All corrections from the errata have been incorporated into this article, but not into the published audio.)

 Robert Ammon isn’t the first individual we’ve encountered with a significant connection to the Great Railroad Strike of 1877.
 The strike was also where John Ignatius Rogers first made his name — although Rogers was on the other side, beating down strikers as a colonel in the Pennsylvania Army National Guard.
-Colonel Rogers went on to become the notoriously cheap and litigious owner of the Philadelphia Phillies, as chronicled in episodes “French Leave,” “Triple Jumper,” and “The Buzzer Brigade.”
+Colonel Rogers went on to become the notoriously cheap and litigious owner of the Philadelphia Phillies (“French Leave,” “Triple Jumper,” “The Buzzer Brigade.”)

 - Bruce, Robert V. 1877: Year of Violence.
 Chicago: Bobbs-Merrill, 1959.

 - Gless, Alan G. “Self-Incrimination Privilege Development in the Nineteenth-Century Federal Courts.”
 American Journal of Legal History, Volume 45, Number 4 (October 2001).

 - Gribben, Mark.
 “The Franklin Syndicate.”
 Malefactor’s Register. https://malefactorsregister.com/wp/the-franklin-syndicate/ Accessed 6/22/2021.